 For a basic great video (that tells a compelling story), here are 6 steps:

 - Know your Audience.
 Think about who will want (or need) to watch the video.
 Consider where it will play based on where the audience is.
-It can be in person, online, social media, or at a kiosk.
+It can be in person, online, on social media, or at a kiosk.
 Once you know your audience; consider why they need to watch and the journey you must take them on (ie. start where they are and what they need to understand or change during the video).

 - Focus on One Need.
 Sure, they’ll be a lot of needs in their lives but a short-form video should only focus on one of them.
-In the journey you’re taking them on, what is the most important need.
+In the journey, you’re taking them on, what is the most important need.
 Resist focusing on two things.

 - Edit.
 Edit.
 Edit.
 Like everything you do in communication, you must not post or print anything in its original (raw) form.
 Everything needs editing and especially a video.
 Think poetry and not prose.
 Consider your half-listening, low-attention-span audience and make videos as short as possible.
-Just enough time to tell the story eliminating all unnecessary elements that extend the time or leads to complexity.
+Just enough time to tell the story eliminating all unnecessary elements that extend the time or lead to complexity.
 Based on where it’ll be viewed, decide how much time to allow.
 For most venues, a short-form video is less than 3 minutes.
 That’s about all the time most church services will allow and social media/website is about the same.
-It takes a VERY riveting storyline (and large budget) to get people to watch longer.
+It takes a VERY riveting storyline (and a large budget) to get people to watch longer.

 - Let it Rest.
 Don’t rush releasing/posting a video.
 Once it’s been worked on, let some time go by, then watch it with a fresh set of eyes.
 Even better?
 Let someone (from your audience) watch it and comment on it.
 If they have questions or concerns, re-edit.